mariannecowherd/mariannecowherd.github.io/_pages/about.md

 ---
 I am an assistant professor in the Department of Earth Sciences at [Montana State University](https://www.montana.edu/earthsciences/).

 I study climate science and the cryosphere.
 Most of my work deals with nonstationarity in snow and water systems -- both the problems this causes and the potential solutions.
-Specific topics include the atmospheric drivers of snow dro†ughts, post-fire hydrology, and machine learning applications in snow pattern repeatability shift.
+Specific topics include the atmospheric drivers of snow droughts, post-fire hydrology, and machine learning applications in snow pattern repeatability shift.
 I am generally interested in how nonstationarity impacts environmental observations and in particular our ability to understand change.

 I grew up in Ann Arbor, Michigan.
 I earned undergraduate and masters degrees at Stanford University as part of the Bob & Norma Street Environmental Fluid Mechanics Laboratory, where I worked on oscillatory wave-current boundary layers.
 I earned my PhD from the UC Berkeley Department of Environmental Science, Policy, and Management, where I was a DOE Computational Sciences Graduate Fellow.
 I am an affiliate at the [Central Sierra Snow Laboratory](https://cssl.berkeely.edu/).